prompt-toolkit/pypager/README.rst

 pager, according to the ``$PAGER`` environment variable.

 Important for a pager is that the input can be streamed.
-For instance when we have ``find / | pypager``; we don't want to wait for the whole file system to be traversed, before displaying anything.
+For instance when we execute ``find / | pypager``; we don't want to wait for the whole file system to be traversed, before displaying anything.
 Data is only read from the input pipe, when it needs to be displayed.

 Popular pager applications are ``more``, ``less`` and ``most``.